suzannamoran/suzannamoran/README.md

 ### About Me

-I'm a rising junior at UNC-Chapel Hill in the B.S.
+I'm a junior at UNC-Chapel Hill in the B.S.
 Information Science and B.S.
 Computer Science programs.
 I'm very interested in UX/UI design, Human-Computer Interaction, and Information Retrieval.
 I am passionate about early computer science education and the accessibility of STEM fields to women and other historically underrepresented groups.

 ### Current Projects